Samsung/tizen-docs/docs/platform/release-notes/tizen-9-0-m2.md

 - Device and sensor management
   - The display dimming brightness adjustment has been supported.
-  - The user configuration of display module has been supported (example. /etc/deviced/conf.d/display.conf).
+  - The user configuration of display module has been supported (Example: ``/etc/deviced/conf.d/display.conf``).
   - API document have been updated for Device/Sensor/Resource management.

 - Resource management
   - The robot and component-based app type has been supported.
-  - The user configuration of limiter module has been supported (example. /etc/resourced/limiter.conf.d/limiter.conf).
+  - The user configuration of limiter module has been supported (Example: ``/etc/resourced/limiter.conf.d/limiter.conf``).

 - OS Upgrade
   - HAL ABI Compatibility
     - The ABI compatibility between Platform and HAL has been guaranteed.
 It supports the Platform-Only OS Upgrade and HAL-Reuse.
-    - HAL-rootstrap has been added to support ABI compatibility between platform and HAL.
+    - HAL-rootstrap has been added to support ABI compatibility between the Platform and HAL.
 It contains the ABI-guaranteed packages used by HAL-backend.
     - HAL-rootstrap-checker has been added to check whether HAL-backenend has been built using only HAL-rootstrap.
 It prevents the ABI break of HAL-backend as system-side.
-    - Multi-HAL interface architecture of HAL module has been added to support the various hardware by single platform.
+    - Multi-HAL interface architecture of HAL module has been added to support the various hardware by a single Platform.
     - HAL Compatibility Checker has been added to check whether HAL backend version between the supported HAL interface version.
 If there are mismatch, fail to load HAL backend.
     - HAL ACR (API Change Request) procedure has been added.